ndreynolds/ndreynolds.github.com/posts/2015-01-31-getting-angular-and-rails-talking.md

 not be the new kid on the block anymore, but it has a lot of mature gems that make putting together a complex site a breeze.

-With that in mind, it's not always clear how best to combine them:
+With that in mind, it's not always clear how best to combine the two
+technologies:

 * When do you use Angular templates and when do you stick with HAML/ERB?
 * How do you pass the data from the Rails side to your Angular controllers?